 The Pebble Beach Concours d’Elegance (French, literally a competition of elegance) is ten years older than me and considered to be the most prestigious event of its kind.
 It is a charitable automotive show open to both prewar and postwar collector cars in which they are judged for authenticity, function, history and style.
 Only the 200 best collector cars in the world roll onto the celebrated 18th fairway of Pebble Beach Golf Links where one will be awarded Best in Show.

-But the Concours is only the finale of Monterey Car Week held annually in my back yard every August.
+But the Concours is only the finale of Monterey Car Week held annually in my home town every August.
 The entire week is packed with events celebrating the classic automobile.
 Most of those events come with a high ticket price, but if you have the resources you won’t be disappointed and you’ll be contributing to a good cause.
 Last year, over 2 million dollars was raised for various children’ charities.

 I remember the first August we spent on the peninsula; I vowed to never do it again.